Last update: November 28th, 2017.

 · give one presentation (i.e. a lecture of 1 hour) addressing a specific article from a given set provided by the teachers;

-· read all articles that will be presented and to hand-in (two or) three questions concerning an article of the topic they selected prior to the lecture addressing it;
+· read all articles that will be presented and to hand-in (two or) three questions (to the responsible lecturer) concerning every article prior to the lecture addressing it;

-· do an assignment (as a team), for which a research paper has to be written.
+· do an assignment (as a team of 2 or 3 students), for which a research paper has to be written.

 The assignment will be based on studying some given papers and writing about a given research question, which may involve experiments.